JOHN D BURNS

-Martin Edwards received the CWA Dagger in the Library for his body of work and is President of the Detection Club, consultant to the British Library’s Crime Classics, and ex-Chair of the CWA.
+Martin Edwards received the CWA Diamond Dagger in 2020 for his body of work and is President of the Detection Club, consultant to the British Library’s Crime Classics, and ex-Chair of the CWA.
 His latest novel is Mortmain Hall.
 His whodunits include The Coffin Trail, shortlisted for the Theakston’s Prize for best crime novel.
 He has also won the Edgar, Agatha, H.R.F.
 Keating and Macavity awards, the CWA Short Story Dagger, and the Poirot award for his contribution to the crime genre.

 Andrew O’Hagan grew up in Ayrshire and is one of Scotland’s best-known novelists.
 Three of his books have been nominated for the Booker Prize, he won the Glenfiddich Writer of the Year Award, the Lost Angeles Times Book Award, and is Editor-at-Large of the London Review of Books.
 Andrew is a Fellow of the Royal Society of Literature and was editor of the anthology A Night Out With Robert Burns.
-His new novel Mayflies is published by Faber & Faber in 2020.
+His latest novel Mayflies was published by Faber & Faber in 2020.